carpentries-lab/metagenomics-analysis/_episodes/04-trimming-filtering.md

 discard any reads that do not have at least 25 bases remaining after this trimming step.
 This command will take a few minutes to run.

-We unzipped one of our files before to work with it, let's compress it again before we run trimmomatic.
+We unzipped one of our files before to work with it, let's compress it again before we run Trimmomatic.
 ~~~
 gzip JP4D_R1.fastq
 ~~~